trinitystake/website/docs/validator/README.md

 Once you've become a Validator, it is strongly recommended to explore the following sub-modules to enhance security:
 - [TMKMS Setup](/docs/category/tmkms-setup): protect your private validator key with the Tendermint Key Managemet System
-- [Cosmovisor](/docs/category/cosmovisor): a tool within that assists in the smooth and safe upgrade of the blockchain software
+- [Cosmovisor](/docs/category/cosmovisor): a tool that assists in the smooth and safe upgrade of the blockchain software
 - [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound

 We also highly advise setting up a monitoring system to avoid downtime, missed blocks, and damage to your reputation.
 Please refer to the guide below.